scott-cothrell/aws-tools/README.md

 # aws-tools #
+Note: these are now dated and may no longer be relevant
 ### Region Copy for AMIs  ###

 <b>regioncp.py</b> - given a CSV file, clone the source AMI from the sourceRegion to regions specified in the CSV file.